Skip to main content

 As some of you already know, my last day with [Company Name] will be [Last Working Day].
 Before I leave, I wanted to take a moment to say thank you properly.

-Working with this team has meant a lot to me.
-I have learned from your ideas, your patience during busy weeks, and the small everyday moments that made the work easier.
+Working with this team has meant a great deal to me.
+I have learned from your ideas, your patience during busy weeks, and the small, everyday moments that made work easier.
 I will remember [project / team moment / shared achievement] especially fondly.

 I am grateful for the trust, conversations, and support I have received here.
-Although I am moving on to a new role, I leave with genuine appreciation for the people I have worked with.
+Although I am moving on to a new role, I leave with genuine appreciation for everyone I have worked with.

 Please feel free to stay in touch.
 You can reach me at [Personal Email] or connect with me on [LinkedIn Profile].

-Wishing you all continued success, and thank you again for everything.
+Wishing you all continued success.
+Thank you again for everything.

 Warm regards,